Garrett Greene helps West Virginia beat North Carolina 30-10 in the Duke’s Mayo Bowl

 Conner Harrell made his first college start for North Carolina, completing 18 of 27 passes for 199 yards, with a 16-yard touchdown to J.J.
 Jones.
 Harrell ran for 37 yards, but was sacked seven times and threw two interceptions — one in the end zone.

+“We have to figure out why we’re not finishing well,” North Carolina coach Mack Brown said.
+“We’ve gotten to eight or nine wins and we’ve got to get over that hump to get to more.
+My job over the next six months is to figure out why are we doing so well early and not doing well late.”

-Despite the game being played about a two-hour drive from North Carolina’s Chapel Hill campus, the crowd predominantly for West Virginia.
+Despite the game being played about a two-hour drive from North Carolina’s Chapel Hill campus, it was a predominantly West Virginia crowd.

-And the Mountaineers fans watched their team get off to a great start as Greene hooked up with a Traylon Ray for the 75-yard touchdown strike on the first play from scrimmage.
+And the Mountaineers fans watched their team get off to a great start as Greene hooked up with a Ray on a 75-yard bomb on the first play from scrimmage.
+Greene said that one of two starting plays the team had considered in pre-game planning.

-West Virginia, which entered the game fourth in the nation rushing at 234.4 yards per game, couldn’t muster much on offense after that.
+West Virginia, which entered the game fourth in the nation rushing at 234.4 yards per game, couldn’t muster much on offense after that in the first half.
 But their special teams provided a huge lift as Bishop fielded a punt, make a tackler miss and crossed the field en route to a 78-yard return to help build a 17-10 halftime lead.

 The Mountaineers finally got their running game going in the fourth quarter when Greene broke the pocket for a 48-yard scamper and White scored on an 11-yard burst to extend the lead to 27-10.
 Michael Hayes made it a 30-10 with eight minutes left on his third field goal of the game.